Turkey

 The law implementing Pillar Two rules enters into effect

 The law number 7524 introducing implementation of the Pillar Two rules appeared in the Official Gazette of 2 August 2024.
-Similar to the OECD Model Rules and the Pillar Two Directive, the Turkish Pillar 2 legislation will apply to constituent entities that are members of a multinational enterprise group that has annual revenue of Turkish equivalent of EUR 750 million or more in the consolidated financial statements of the ultimate parent company in at least two of the four fiscal years immediately preceding the tested fiscal year.
+Similar to the Organisation for Economic Co-operation and Development (OECD) Model Rules and the Pillar Two Directive, the Turkish Pillar Two legislation will apply to constituent entities that are members of a multinational enterprise (MNE) group that has annual revenue of Turkish equivalent of 750 million euros (EUR) or more in the consolidated financial statements of the ultimate parent company in at least two of the four fiscal years immediately preceding the tested fiscal year.

-In general, the Turkish Pillar Two provisions do not differ significantly from the EU Minimum Tax Directive.
-Very briefly, the Turkish Pillar Two regulations introduce the global minimum top-up taxation rules by providing for the main interlocking measures, i.e. the Income Inclusion Rule (IIR) and the Undertaxed Payment Rule (UTPR) as well as a Qualifying Domestic Top-Up Tax (QDMTT) under the safe-harbor OECD standards.
-The new rules are effective for fiscal years starting from 1 January 2024, except for the UTPR provisions which apply to fiscal years starting from 1 January 2025.
+In general, the Turkish Pillar Two provisions do not differ significantly from the European Union (EU) Minimum Tax Directive.
+Very briefly, the Turkish Pillar Two regulations introduce the global minimum top-up taxation rules by providing for the main interlocking measures, i.e. the Income Inclusion Rule (IIR) and the Undertaxed Payment Rule (UTPR) as well as a Qualifying Domestic Top-Up Tax (QDMTT) under the safe-harbour OECD standards.
+The new rules are effective for fiscal years starting from 1 January 2024, except for the UTPR provisions, which apply to fiscal years starting from 1 January 2025.

 Implementation of a domestic minimum corporate tax regime